globus/globus-compute/README.rst

 Quickstart
 ==========

-funcX is in alpha state with version `0.0.5` currently available on PyPI.
+funcX is in beta state with version `0.0.6` currently available on PyPI.

 To install funcX, please ensure you have python3.6+.::